imshrishk/ClickHouse-FlatFile-Sync/README.md

 ## 📋 Overview

-ClickHouse-FlatFile-Sync is a data integration tool designed to allows data transfer between ClickHouse databases and flat files (primarily CSV).
+ClickHouse-FlatFile-Sync is a data integration tool designed to allow bidirectional data transfer between ClickHouse databases and flat files (primarily CSV).
 Built with a modern tech stack and optimized for performance, this application provides an intuitive interface for database administrators, data engineers, and analysts to move data efficiently between different storage formats.

 Whether you need to export query results with JOINs across multiple tables to CSV files or ingest data from CSV files into ClickHouse with proper column mapping and type detection, ClickHouse-FlatFile-Sync streamlines the entire process through an easy-to-use web interface.